The Turning Point (book): The New Physics

 Capra states that his presentation of modern physics in this chapter is influenced by his personal beliefs and allegiances.
 He emphasized certain concepts and theories that are not yet accepted by the majority of physicists, but ones that he considers significant philosophically, of great importance for the other sciences and for our culture as a whole.

 PART III- The Influence of Cartesian-Newtonian Thought

 The profound influence of Cartesian-Newtonian thought on biology, medicine, psychology, and economics is discussed, and Capra presents his critique of the mechanistic paradigm in these disciplines.

 The Mechanistic View of Life

 In this chapter, Capra highlights the limitations of the reductionist approach.

 The Biomedical Model

-Modern medicine loses sight of the patient as a human being because it focuses on smaller and smaller portions of the body, says Capra.
+Capra argues that modern medicine loses sight of the patient as a human being because it focuses on smaller and smaller portions of the body.
 By reducing health to mechanical functioning, it is no longer able to cope with the phenomenon of healing, he argues.
 The mechanistic perspective of life has influenced physician attitudes regarding health and illness.
 He concludes that we can only transcend the biomedical model if we are prepared to adjust other aspects of our health for a social and cultural shift.